 Read and review the job description very thoroughly and be sure to align your competencies with the skills required for the job.
 You will consequently ready yourself for questions around your previous experiences, performing similar duties in other organisations.

 Organisations look to hire people with similar values to those of the company culture.
 Researching the company before an interview will give you an insight into the organisation's future goals and plans and being able to discuss these points will make you seem like a long-term investment to your future employer.
-The following points will give you a guide as to which aspect of the company should be researched:
+The following interview preparation tips will give you a guide as to which aspect of the company should be researched:

 - Company financials: Check the company website.
 Doing a Google search can also uncover the current state of the company.
 Have they gone through a merger? - or have they expanded recently?
 LinkedIn is also a good source of information.